python/mypy/docs/source/generics.rst

        def empty(self) -> bool:
            return not self.items

+There are two syntax variants for defining generic classes in Python.
+Python 3.12 introduced a new dedicated syntax for defining generic classes (and also functions and type aliases, which we will discuss later).
+The above example used the new syntax.
+Most examples are given using both the new and the old (or legacy) syntax variants.
+Unless mentioned otherwise, they work the same -- but the new syntax is more readable and more convenient.

 Here is the same example using the old syntax (required for Python 3.11 and earlier, but also supported on newer Python versions):